oVirt/ovirt-site/source/vdsm/supervdsm-service.html.md

 2.  redundent key between vdsm and supervdsm as they are parent and child
 3.  vdsm call supervdsm exception flow problems

-*   Link to feature page in a specific release.
-That release may complete the feature, or parts of it.
-The complete scope of this feature in this release will be described in the release feature page
 *   Last updated: ,

 ## Detailed Description